geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

 ...........

 The source is retained only in areas where the destination is transparent.
-This is basically a reverse mask, compared to source-in
+This is basically a reverse mask, compared to source-in.

 .. list-table::
    :widths: 50 50